Moonlighting (TV series): Syndication

-As the show had not produced enough episodes to gain a syndication contract, following its original run, it was not widely seen until its DVD release, although it occasionally appeared on cable channels targeting women (including Lifetime and Bravo in the US, and W in Canada) in the 1990s and 2000s.
+As the show had not produced enough episodes to gain a syndication contract, following its original run, it was not widely seen until its DVD release, although it occasionally appeared on cable channels targeting women (including Lifetime and Bravo in the U.S. and W in Canada) in the 1990s and 2000s.
 Bravo airings often featured new claymation promotions with Maddie and David using original audio clips from the series.
 The "Atomic Shakespeare" episode aired on Nick at Nite in 2005 as part of the network's 20th-anniversary celebration.
 The 1985 ABC Tuesday-night line-up was honored with reruns of Who's the Boss?, Growing Pains, and Moonlighting, although "Atomic Shakespeare" was from the 1986–87 season.

 BBC Two initially carried the show in the UK from 1986 to 1989, and it ran on Sky 1 circa 1991.
 It has been shown on CBS Drama since November 2009.
 Between 2005 and 2008, the show was frequently shown on the now-defunct channel ABC1.
 TVNZ aired the show in New Zealand in its entirety in the 1980s, and repeated it in 2004.
 In Asia, Moonlighting began airing seasons one and two on Rewind Network's HITS channel in December 2013.
 On October 10, 2023, it had commenced streaming on Hulu, digitally remastered in HD.
 As of January 2025, it is also streaming on Amazon Prime Video and in the UK on STV Player.